metosin/reitit/doc/coercion/clojure_spec_coercion.md

 ## Deeply nested

-As spec coercion is not complete (before `clojure.spec` adds support to it), not all specs can be coerced.
+Spec-tools allow deeply nested specs to be coerced.
 One can test the coercion easily in the REPL.

 Define some specs: